 - Check the vegetables in 5-minute intervals to gauge whether they have reached the softness you prefer.
 How long you let them simmer is entirely up to you.

 - Add chicken and seasoning.
 Turn the heat off once the chicken has come to a temperature.

 This one is more of an idea for what to eat during Ramadan, rather than a recipe.
 Wholegrain toast is another way to check off your complex carbohydrate requirement.
 And then you can top them with so many delicious and healthy ingredients; the world really is your pickle when it comes to toppings.
 A few of the options have been listed below.

 Whole grain bread, 2-3 slices, toasted.

 - Almond butter: you can make some yourself right at home by blitzing up some roasted almonds in a food processor until it is smooth and creamy.
 Arrange some sliced bananas on top for added nutrition and deliciousness.

-- Smoked salmon and poached egg: Recreate an eggs benedict by stacking some smoked salmon and a gooey poached egg on top of whole-wheat English muffin for a protein-packed meal.
+- Smoked salmon and a poached egg: Recreate an eggs benedict by stacking some smoked salmon and a gooey poached egg on top of a whole-wheat English muffin for a protein-packed meal.

 2 cups rolled oats (substitute for gluten-free if preferred)

 1/2 teaspoon salt